bluejw/academic-kickstart/content/home/experience.md

     date_end: '2015-08-31'
     description: |2-

-      * Refined and classified online payers and game users of WeChat accordingto their behaviors by applying statistical and machine learning methods.
+      * Refined and classified online payers and game users of WeChat according to their behaviors by applying statistical and machine learning methods.

 design:
   columns: '2'